 How much does counseling cost?

 At the Samuel Merritt University counseling center you are allowed up to 10 sessions of counseling per calendar year and all services are free of charge.
 In the community the cost of counseling can vary greatly depending on your geographic location and whether counseling is being provided by a community mental health center or similar agency or by a counselor in private practice.
-In general, the average paid fee for individual counseling sessions is between $100-175/hour in the bay area.
+In general, the average paid fee for individual counseling sessions is between $125-200/hour in the Bay Area.
 Fees for group counseling are generally lower, about $40 per group session.
 For clients with health insurance that does not cover mental health care and others who cannot afford the counselor's standard fee, some counselors will lower their fee on a sliding scale basis or will work out a payment plan.
 Your counselor should explain to you, prior to beginning the counseling relationship, all financial arrangements related to professional services.

 What happens in the first appointment?

-Generally, you will meet with a professional counselor or therapist regularly for about 45-50 minutes at the same time once each week.
+Generally, you will meet with a professional counselor or therapist regularly for about 45-50 minutes once each week.
 At these meetings, you will discuss your concerns with the counselor.
 The goal of counseling is to learn about our habits and patterns of feeling and behavior and how they cause us problems.
 We can then learn new habits and patterns which will be more successful for us.
 Although it seems strange to think that we might not know ourselves completely, experience has shown that many of the problem-causing habits and patterns are things we have done all our life and are so automatic that we don't even think about them as learned or optional behavior.
 Counseling provides a special setting in which we can learn about ourselves.
 This can help us to be more effective in our relationships with others and with ourselves.
 It takes time, helpful observations and support to recognize and change our ways of living.